nosovicki/gog/README.md

 ## Introduction

-Language is fully defined by its words and by the ways of how it combines those words.
-And, as good vocabulary enables us to convey same meaning with many different words, a good language must enable us to express semantics by different ways.
-The language should have enough rules to leave an impression that it has no syntax at all -- so that a programmer could write expressions any way he wants --  this adaptability is what can make a language both powerful and legible, both maintainable and robust.
+Any language is fully defined by its words and by the ways of how it combines those words.
+Similar to a good vocabulary, that allows to convey one meaning with different words, a good language enables us to express semantics in different ways.
+Ideally, robust language should have enough syntactic cases to leave an impression that it has no rules at all, so that programmers could write expressions the way they want --  this adaptability is what will make a language both powerful and legible, both maintainable and convenient.

+GOG in one step in that direction.
 While programming languages often excel at mind-bending ways to combine their primitives, examples of elegant simplicity are rare.
-Though GOG is rather complex internally, its complexity is what makes it simple for the programmer.
+Though GOG is rather complex internally, its complexity is of a kind that makes it simple for the programmer.

 GOG rules are:
 * Words are separated by spaces
 * Expressions are separated by either line breaks or parentheses

-That's right, no rules about order of tokens, no declaration rules, no fancy brackets and arrows.
+That's right, no strict order of tokens, and no fancy brackets and arrows.
 That's because GOG uses polynotational semantics.
-The idea of polynotational semantics is based on the observation that languages have three main types of notation:
+The idea of polynotational semantics is based on well-known observation, that languages have three main types of notation:

 * Prefix notation: `func(arg1, arg2, arg3)`
 * Infix notation: `x = 2 + 2 * 3`
 * Postfix notation: `ls | rev | tac | split`

 Each notation has its strengths, and GOG allows them all.
-Furthermore,
-most of the time, GOG understands what you mean without additional syntactic clues.
+Importantly, most of the time, GOG understands what you mean without additional syntactic clues.
 For example: